Alexay/StateOfTheBern/README.md

 ###How to contribute
-If you would like to compile polling data for states that aren't yet available on the RCP average, you can make JSON-formatted objects and do pull requests.
+If you would like to compile polling data for states that aren't yet available on the RCP average, you can create a JSON-formatted file and open an issue.
 The format is as follows:

 ```json
     {